clusterio/clusterio/docs/configuration.md

 ### controller.metrics_timeout

-Timeout in seconds before a call to gather metrics from a slave times out.
+Timeout in seconds before a call to gather metrics from a host times out.
 This should be less than both the timeout and collection interval configured for the collection job in Prometheus.

 Defaults to 8.